robinrodricks/FluentFTP/README.md

 - **Rename**() - Renames the file/directory on the server.

+- **FileExists**() - Check if a file exists on the server.

+- **DirectoryExists**() - Check if a directory exists on the server.

+- **GetModifiedTime**() - Gets the last modified date/time of the file or folder.

+- **GetFileSize**() - Gets the size of the file in bytes, or -1 if not found.

+- **DereferenceLink**() - Recursively dereferences a symbolic link and returns the full path if found.
+The `MaximumDereferenceCount` property controls how deep we recurse before giving up.

 - **OpenRead**() - Low level.
+Not recommended for general usage.
 Open a stream to the specified file for reading.
 Returns a standard `Stream`.

 - **OpenWrite**() - Low level.
+Not recommended for general usage.
 Opens a stream to the specified file for writing.
 Returns a standard `Stream`, any data written will overwrite the file, or create the file if it does not exist.

 - **OpenAppend**() - Low level.
+Not recommended for general usage.
 Opens a stream to the specified file for appending.
 Returns a standard `Stream`, any data written wil be appended to the end of the file.

-- **GetModifiedTime**() - Gets the last modified date/time of the file or folder.

-- **GetFileSize**() - Gets the size of the file in bytes.

-- **DereferenceLink**() - Recursively dereferences a symbolic link and returns the full path if found.
-The `MaximumDereferenceCount` property controls how deep we recurse before giving up.

 ## File Hashing